MediaComem/comem-archidep/subjects/docker-compose/README.md

 <!-- slide-column -->

-**Networks** are the layer that allow services to communicate with each other.
+**Networks** are the layer that allows services to communicate with each other.
 Compose lets you configure named networks that can be reused across multiple services for greater control and security.